Integrability as an attractor of adiabatic flows: Introduction

 \section{Introduction}

-There has been significant progress in understanding the nature of quantum chaos and integrability in the past few decades (see Refs. \cite{Michael_Berry_1989,Haake1991,stockmann_1999,borgonovi2016quantum, d2016quantum} for review).
-On one hand, it is generally recognized that the random matrix behavior of quantum eigenstates and energy spectrum are sensible measures of quantum chaos or, more accurately, quantum ergodicity~\cite{RevModPhys.53.385,guhr1998random}.
+There has been significant progress in understanding the nature of quantum chaos and integrability in the past few decades (see Refs.~\cite{Michael_Berry_1989,Haake1991,stockmann_1999,borgonovi2016quantum, d2016quantum} for review).
+On one hand, it is generally recognized that the random matrix behavior of quantum eigenstates [described by random matrix theory (RMT)] and energy spectrum are sensible measures of quantum chaos or, more accurately, quantum ergodicity, thermalization or mixing~\cite{RevModPhys.53.385,guhr1998random}.
 Emergent random matrix ensembles are connected with statistical mechanics and thermodynamics via the so-called eigenstate thermalization hypothesis (ETH)~\cite{Srednicki_1999,Deutsch_2018,d2016quantum}.
-On the other hand, Poisson statistics of the level spacings is considered a signature of quantum integrability through the Berry-Tabor conjecture \cite{1977RSPSA.356..375B}.
-From the point of view of physical observables, integrable systems are generally non-ergodic with their steady states being constrained by multiple conservation laws.
+On the other hand, Poisson statistics of the level spacings is considered a signature of quantum integrability through the Berry-Tabor conjecture~\cite{1977RSPSA.356..375B}.
+From the point of view of physical observables, integrable systems are generally nonergodic with their steady states being constrained by multiple conservation laws.
 In systems with local interactions, these states can be described by the so-called generalized Gibbs ensemble (GGE)~\cite{rigol2007relaxation}.
 In weakly nonintegrable systems, it is generally expected that these states first relax to such GGE states and then gradually relax to a true equilibrium.
-This slow relaxation mechanism is termed prethermalization~\cite{Berges_2004,Moeckel_2008,d2016quantum,durnin2021nonequilibrium}.
+This slow relaxation mechanism is termed prethermalization~\cite{Berges_2004,Moeckel_2008,yurovsky2011memory, d2016quantum,durnin2021nonequilibrium}.
+In the context of weakly driven systems, some GGEs can be stabilized by weak driving, leading to, for example, robust turbulent cascades~\cite{gurarie1995field,Lenar_i__2018}.